PennyLaneAI/pennylane/doc/code/interfaces/numpy.rst

 >>> from pennylane import numpy as np

-This is provided via `autograd <https://github.com/HIPS/autograd>`_, and enables automatic differentiation and backpropagation in classical nodes using familiar NumPy functions and modules (such as ``np.sin``, ``np.cos``, ``np.exp``, ``np.linalg``, ``np.fft``), as well as standard Python constructs, such as ``if`` statements, and ``for`` and ``while`` loops.
+This is provided via `autograd <https://github.com/HIPS/autograd>`_, and enables automatic differentiation and backpropagation of classical computations using familiar NumPy functions and modules (such as ``np.sin``, ``np.cos``, ``np.exp``, ``np.linalg``, ``np.fft``), as well as standard Python constructs, such as ``if`` statements, and ``for`` and ``while`` loops.